Climbing Mt. Whitney

 Lodging in Lone Pine

 - There are motels in Lone Pine, with something for every taste and price range.
-For more information and a complete list.
-Click Here.
-(Rates, availability and reservation online)
+For more information and a complete list click here.
+(Rates, availability and reservations online)

-Lone Pine Campground, 7 miles west of of town on Whitney Portal Road, has 38 sites.
+Lone Pine Campground, 7 miles west of of town on Whitney Portal Road.
 Fee required.

 Whitney Portal Campground is one mile east of Whitney Portal proper.
-It has 44 family-sized units with piped water and toilets.
-There are 3 group campsites available by reservation only.
 Fee required.
 At Whitney Portal, all food, trash, toiletries and coolers must be removed from your vehicle and stored in bear-proof lockers.
 Failure to comply may result in extensive damage to your vehicle.

 Trailside Backcountry Camping is available Outpost Camp (3.8 miles), Trail Camp (6.3 miles) and at the Whitney Summit (11 miles).